-inkBoat’s mission is to create performance works and to offer classes and workshops for students.
-The company combines traditional and experimental forms—utilizing dance, theater and music. inkBoat’s collaborative artistic process promotes investigation and the professional growth of students and performers in San Francisco and abroad.
+inkBoat offers classes and workshops for professionals and beginners.
+The collaborative artistic process promotes investigation and the professional growth of students and performers in San Francisco and abroad.

 inkBoat has been awarded 5 Isadora Duncan Awards (Izzies): 2015’s “95 Rituals” received a Special Award; 2011’s “Line Between” received Outstanding Achievement in Visual Design; 2008’s “c(H)ord” received Outstanding Achievement in Company Performance; 2004’s “Ame to Ame” received Outstanding Achievement in Company Performance; and 2003’s “Heavens’ Radio” received Outstanding Achievement in Visual Design.